-Regularly layering fresh litter in houses, preventing mud formation in pens, and raking up droppings will help prevent your birds from tracking feces and mud into their nest boxes and onto their eggs.
+Regularly layering fresh litter in houses, preventing mud formation in pens and raking up droppings will help prevent your birds from tracking feces and mud into their nest boxes and onto their eggs.
 Hygienic conditions promote healthier hens, as will paying attention to biosecurity issues, such as quarantine periods for new fowl and limiting visits to your farm from other chicken raisers.

 To get eggs—especially nice, clean, intact ones—you’ll need to persuade your chickens to lay where you want them to lay, not in some poopy corner of their coop or hidden in tall grass somewhere out in the back 40.

 Bradley stresses providing plenty of covered nest boxes for your flock; one for every four hens.
 You can purchase easy-to-clean nest boxes from poultry supply companies or build your own from wood.
 Install the boxes about 2 feet off the floor and deeply layer each with clean, soft litter, such as non-toxic wood shavings, to provide cushioning for the eggs and to absorb droppings.

-"You may want to tack a little cloth over part of the opening to make it secluded and dark.
+"You might want to tack a little cloth over part of the opening to make it secluded and dark.
 Chickens like this and it will help prevent egg eating,” Bradley says.
 "You’ll want to put a plastic or rubber egg in the box first to attract the chickens to the nest box.”